 - Clipless pedals will be allowed at any age provided the following conditions are met:

 i.
 Only SPD’s will be allowed for athletes under the age of 14.
-The cleats just be recessed in the tread to all the athlete to walk without slipping.
+The cleats must be recessed in the tread to allow the athlete to walk without slipping.
 Pedals need not be double sided.

 ii.
 Athletes 14 or older may use “Look-type” pedals and shoes